PeterCookDev/TalksIveEnjoyed/Development.md

 - [Karoline Klever - What is the actual life expectancy of your code?](https://vimeo.com/142347209) [52:24]
 - [James Pearce, Ben Ogle Ben Hamilton - Building an IDE that Scales](https://www.youtube.com/watch?v=WI_Q3PuqAiE) [35:51]
 - [Peter Seibel - Engineering Effectiveness at Twitter](https://www.youtube.com/watch?v=8IyXcLFO9ns) [27:52]

 - [Alan Shreve - Conceptualizing Large Software Systems](https://www.youtube.com/watch?v=2T6Prj82adg)  [17:17]
+- Takeaway: When exploring a large code base use code coverage tool to work out the minimum set of code that is actually run when you do something.
+Aim to remove incidental complexity then run on a more complex scenario incrementally to understand more.

 - [Rebecca Sliter - A Tale of Two Feature Flags](https://www.youtube.com/watch?v=rBBLMmr9e-k) [29:34]
 - [Vaidehi Joshi - A Machine State of Mind](https://www.youtube.com/watch?v=N1jnoPxBGGA) [24:54]
 - [John Hyland - Be Awesome By Being Boring](https://www.youtube.com/watch?v=Iheymi5QFEY) [25:34]